Teaching Jobs in Hong Kong

 Hong Kong has 18 administrative regions and NET positions staff public schools throughout those regions.
 It’s possible to request your preferred area, whether right in the city or a bit outside.
 Most of the private and international schools are concentrated right in the city centre.

 The public school intake prefers a teaching license, in particular if your goal is to be an SNET (secondary) teacher with in a public school.
 Primary teachers often do get accepted without a teaching license.
 A solid TEFL is required for the government jobs, and previous teaching experience boosts your changes a lot.

-Read on : We have built some really useful guides for teachers and people working online or overseas.
-Check out our comprehensive guide to online teaching jobs and learn how best to write or update your teacher job resume (including a sample resume for teachers without experience).
+Read on: We have built some really useful guides for teachers and people working online or overseas.
+Check out our comprehensive guide to teaching abroad, our guide to online teaching jobs and learn how best to write or update your teacher job resume (including a sample resume for teachers without experience).
 Dig in deeper by learning how to create a positive learning environment or what you can do to practice culturally responsive teaching.
 A wealth of similar guides and articles are available in our resources section.
 Are you eager to apply for jobs and register for programs?
 You can do that quickly on our easy general application that covers all the teaching jobs that we offer.
 For a little bit more background information on the steps required to teach english abroad and online, head to our home page.
 If you have other regions in mind besides HK, read up on teaching english in Korea and teaching in Dubai – or scroll down for other popular destinations.